zhuang-li/zhuang-li.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 The collection of research resources for the context-dependent semanitc parsing.
+The [[github link]](https://github.com/zhuang-li/Contextual-Semantic-Parsing-Paper-List).